nishan-chatterjee/nishan-chatterjee/README.md

 🔭 **Currently working on:**
 - Developing a Seq2seq model for automatic timeline summarization
 - Researching multimodal feature fusion via graph neural networks for Visual Dialog
-- #100DaysOfCode challenge focused on Language and Vision, and Biomedical NLP, using Machine Learning and Deep Learning methods
+- #100DaysOfCode challenge focused on Algorithms, Language and Vision, Graphs, and Visualizations, using Machine Learning, Deep Learning, and Geometric Deep Learning methods

 💬 **Ask me about:**
 - Natural Language Processing